-Pommes Frites is a Belgian dish prepared using Bintje potatoes and is most often served as a side dish or snack.
-It is famously known throughout the world as French fries.
+Pommes Frites is a Belgian side dish or snack, more commonly known throughout the world as French fries, prepared using Bintje potatoes.

 Also known as Pataten or Frieten in Belgium, pommes frites are prepared by slicing the potatoes lengthways and then deep-frying them in ox or horse fat, twice.
 They are generally salted and served hot.
 Topped with mayonnaise, ketchup, vinegar, barbecue sauce or other local specialties, they are traditionally served in a paper cone.